unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   | Off       | updates will be reflected after all of the scene data is received.|

 - **Material List**
-  Changing a material in this list will apply the changes to objects which have the same material.
+  Changing a material in this list will update objects using the previous material to use the new material.

   Saving and loading materials lists can be done with **Import List** and **Export List** buttons.
-  When updating the cache file, this can be used to carry over the materials.

-- **Animation Tweak**
+- **Animation Tweak** : various animation adjustments.
-  Basic animation adjustments.
   - **Override Frame Rate**: change the frame rate.
-    Unlike Unity's standard "Set Sample Rate", only the frame rate changes, but not the key duration or the animation length.
+    This option changes the frame rate while keeping the key duration or the animation length.

-    Playing a 24 FPS animation without interpolation in an environment of 60 FPS will cause jittery movements.
-In this case, a possible option would be to change the animation to 120 FPS to mitigate it.
+    > Tips: playing a 24 FPS animation without interpolation when targetting 60 FPS will cause jittery movements.
+    > Changing the animation to 120 FPS is one possible approach to mitigate it.

+  - **Time Scale**
-  - **Time Scale**: perform time scaling.
+    - **Scale** applies time scaling.
 For example, applying 0.5 will double the speed.
     - **Offset** adds an offset for the specified seconds.
        For example, applying a scale of -1 and an offset of -5 to a 5 second animation will result in reverse playback.
   - **Drop Keyframes**: drop keyframes.
     If we apply **Step=2** to an animation with 30 keystrokes, then the odd frames will be removed and the animation will become 15 frames.
     Similarly, if **Step=3**, then the animation will become 10 frames.

-- **Make Asset**
+- **Export Assets**
-  Meshes which are created by editing in DCC tools are objects that only exist in the scene where they are created.
-  In order to use them in other scenes or projects, we can save them as asset files by clicking the "Export Mesh "button.
+  Export meshes/materials into asset files, which can be reused in other scenes or projects.
+  Normally, meshes/materials synced using MeshSync only exist in the active scene.

-# Tips
+# Others

-- Starting from Unity 2019, a maximum of 255 bones can be used, allowing MeshSync to sync models that require a lot of bones, such as facial animations.
-  See [Quality Settings-Blend Weights](https://docs.unity3d.com/Manual/class-QualitySettings.html#BlendWeights) for more detail.

-- The sync process is done via TCP/IP, so Unity and the DCC tool can be located on separate machines.
-  To set up this connection, go to the client DCC tool's Server/Port setting and designate the machine running Unity.

 - When there is a MeshSyncServer object in the scene in Unity, we can open the server's address:port in our browser to view the server's
   Unity GameView via the browser (the default is [127.0.0.1:8080](http://127.0.0.1:8080)).